ReSound Hearing Aid Reviews

 ReSound Smart 3D App

-This app is like the command central for your hearing aids and accessories.
-In addition to basic volume and program control, this app allows for fine-tuning of noise reduction and pitch control.
+The app is like the command center for your hearing aids and accessories.
+In addition to basic volume and program control, the app allows for fine-tuning noise reduction and pitch control.

 ReSound Tinnitus Relief App